Personal Injury Protection for Car Insurance Explained

 Do I need PIP if I already have good health insurance?

 Whether you need PIP depends on your state's requirements and your financial situation.
 In states where PIP is mandatory, you must carry at least the minimum required coverage regardless of your health plan.
-In optional states, consider that PIP covers lost wages and household expenses that health insurance doesn't pay, which can be especially valuable if you're the primary income earner.
+In optional or add-on states, consider that PIP covers lost wages and household expenses that health insurance doesn't pay — which can be especially valuable if you're the primary income earner.
 If you have excellent health insurance, disability coverage, and adequate savings, minimal PIP or MedPay may suffice.

 Can I sue the at-fault driver if I have PIP coverage?

-In no-fault states with mandatory PIP, your ability to sue the at-fault driver is limited.
-You typically can only file a lawsuit if your injuries meet certain "serious injury" thresholds defined by state law, such as permanent disability, significant disfigurement, or medical expenses exceeding a specific dollar amount.
-These restrictions are designed to reduce litigation and speed up compensation for injured parties.
-In traditional fault-based states, carrying PIP does not limit your right to pursue a lawsuit.
+In no-fault states with mandatory PIP, your ability to sue the at-fault driver is generally limited.
+You typically can only file a lawsuit if your injuries meet certain "serious injury" thresholds defined by state law — such as permanent disability, significant disfigurement, or medical expenses exceeding a specific dollar amount.
+These restrictions are designed to reduce litigation and speed up compensation.
+In traditional fault-based states, carrying optional PIP does not limit your right to pursue a lawsuit.
 Learn more about how no-fault insurance states work.

 What happens if my medical bills exceed my PIP limits?

 If your medical expenses exceed your PIP coverage limits, you have several options for additional compensation.
 You can file a claim against the at-fault driver's bodily injury liability coverage if they were responsible for the accident.
-Your own health insurance typically becomes secondary coverage and should pay remaining eligible medical bills.
-You might also explore uninsured motorist coverage if the at-fault driver lacks adequate insurance, or pursue a personal injury lawsuit to recover additional damages.
+Your own health insurance typically becomes secondary coverage and should pay remaining eligible medical bills after PIP is exhausted.
+You might also explore uninsured motorist coverage if the at-fault driver lacks adequate insurance, or pursue a personal injury lawsuit to recover additional damages including pain and suffering.

 How quickly does PIP pay benefits after an accident?

 PIP insurance typically pays benefits quickly because it's a no-fault system that doesn't require determining who caused the accident.
 Most insurers process PIP claims within 30 days of receiving proper documentation, including medical records and bills.
-Some states have specific timeframes — Florida, for example, currently requires insurers to pay within 30 days of receiving reasonable proof of injury (this changes when PIP is repealed on July 1, 2026).
+Some states have specific timeframes — for example, Florida currently requires insurers to pay within 30 days of receiving reasonable proof of injury, though this requirement changes when PIP is repealed on July 1, 2026.
 This rapid payment allows you to focus on recovery rather than fighting over fault or waiting for third-party settlements.

 Compare Car Insurance Rates in Ohio